Withdrawal from NATO

-Withdrawal from the North Atlantic Treaty Organization (NATO) is the legal and political process whereby a member of the North Atlantic Treaty Organisation withdraws from the North Atlantic Treaty, and thus the country in question ceases to be a member of NATO.
+Withdrawal from NATO is the legal and political process whereby a member of the North Atlantic Treaty Organisation (NATO) withdraws from the North Atlantic Treaty, and thus the country in question ceases to be a member of NATO.
 The formal process is stated in article 13 of the Treaty.
 This says that any country that wants to leave must send the United States (as the depositary state) a "notice of denunciation", which the U.S. would then pass on to the other Allies.
 After a one-year waiting period, the country that wants to leave would be out.